-Construction of the main day-use area at Johnson’s Shut-ins State Park in Reynolds County, Missouri, was completed in June while work continues on the visitors’ center and campgrounds.
+Construction of the main day-use area at Johnson’s Shut-ins State Park in Reynolds County, Missouri, was completed while work continued on the visitors’ center and campgrounds.

-KWAME is providing construction management services to the Missouri Department of Natural Resources on the redevelopment of the state park, which was damaged by the breach of the Taum Sauk Reservoir in December 2005.
-KWAME is monitoring the reconstruction progress as well as providing ongoing reviews of the architectural, mechanical, electrical, plumbing, fire protection, and civil engineering drawings and specifications for compliance with contractual requirements.
+KWAME provided construction management services to the Missouri Department of Natural Resources on the redevelopment of the state park, which was damaged by the breach of the Taum Sauk Reservoir in December 2005.
+KWAME monitored the reconstruction progress as well as provided ongoing reviews of the architectural, mechanical, electrical, plumbing, fire protection, and civil engineering drawings and specifications for compliance with contractual requirements.

-The redeveloped day-use area of the park opened to the public in June, with a new boardwalk to provide easy access for viewing and swimming in the popular rock-and-river formations of the shut-ins.
-The day-use area includes picnic sites, pedestrian trails, access to the East Fork of the Black River, several interpretive shelters and the park store.
+The redeveloped day-use area of the park opened to the public with a new boardwalk to provide easy access for viewing and swimming in the popular rock-and-river formations of the shut-ins.
+The day-use area included picnic sites, pedestrian trails, access to the East Fork of the Black River, several interpretive shelters and the park store.

-The Black River Center in the day-use area of the park will be completed later this summer and will feature interpretive exhibits, meeting rooms and a small retail area.
-The Johnson’s Shut-ins Campground in the Goggins Mountain area of the park, also scheduled for completion later this year, will include camper cabins and basic, electric, sewer/electric/water, equestrian and walk-in campsites.
+The Black River Center in the day-use area of the park featured interpretive exhibits, meeting rooms and a small retail area.
+The Johnson’s Shut-ins Campground in the Goggins Mountain area of the park, included camper cabins and basic, electric, sewer/electric/water, equestrian and walk-in campsites.
 Redevelopment of the park began in 2008 after the cleanup, planning and design process were completed.